Blake Cochrane

 Blake Cochrane, OAM (born 25 January 1991) is a retired Australian Paralympic swimmer.
 He won a silver medal at the 2008 Beijing Paralympics, two gold medals at the 2012 London Paralympics, a silver medal at the 2016 Rio Paralympics, and a silver and one bronze medal at the 2020 Tokyo Paralympics.

+It has been announced that Cochrane will be one of Australia's television hosts for coverage of the Paris Paralympic Games in 2024.

 Personal

 Blake John Cochrane born on 25 January 1991 in Charleville, Queensland.
 He has multiple congenital limb deficiencies affecting his hands and his feet.
 In December 2017, he graduated from University of the Sunshine Coast with Bachelor of Clinical Exercise Science.
-Cochrane and his wife Lauran have a son.
+Cochrane and his wife Lauran have a son and daughter.

 Cochrane announced his retirement from swimming in July 2022.

 Swimming

 Cochrane's parents enrolled him in swimming in an effort to alleviate his asthma.
 He began swimming competitively at age 16.
 It was not until his selection by Swimming Australia as an AWD (Athlete with a Disability) team competitor at the Arafura Games in Darwin, 2007, that his potential was realised.

 Cochrane went on to win a silver medal at the 2008 Beijing Games in the Men's 100 m Breaststroke SB7 event.

 After Beijing 2008, Cochrane continued to perform strongly in the pool.
 He was one of the stars of the 2009 World Short Course Championships, winning two gold medals and one silver.
 He has been honoured with Blue awards by both University of Queensland, 2010 and the University of the Sunshine Coast, 2011.
 He blitzed the field at the 2011 Para Pan Pacific Championships in Canada, winning five gold medals and breaking the world record in the 100m breaststroke.
 2010 was an especially prolific year for Blake as he won gold in the 100m breaststroke at the World Championships, before snaring a bronze medal at the Commonwealth Games in Delhi.
 During the 2012 Australian Swimming Nationals he again set a new world record in the 100m breaststroke (SB8) final.
 Competing at the 2012 London Games, he competed in five events and won two gold medals in the Men's 100 m Breaststroke SB7 and Men's 4 × 100 m Freestyle 34 points.

 At the 2013 IPC Swimming World Championships in Montreal, Quebec, Canada, Cochrane broke the world record in winning the gold medal in the Men's 100 m Breaststroke SB7.